Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Results and Discussion

 The same conditions were reproduced in the experiment.
 The spatial-temporal map of the magneto-optical response shows propagating SSW packets [Fig.~\ref{fig:waves}\,(c)].
-A two-dimensional Fourier transform of the data reveals the wave dispersion [Fig.~\ref{fig:waves}\,(d)].
+A 2D Fourier transform of the data reveals the wave dispersion [Fig.~\ref{fig:waves}\,(d)].
+The weak signal below 5\,GHz in Fig.~\ref{fig:waves}\,(d) is a 2D-FFT artefact arising from the surface acoustic wave in the MgO substrate; it does not affect the spin-wave dynamics.
 The second harmonic of the SSW packet was also observed.
-However, the signal-to-noise ratio is insufficient to confirm its propagation via group velocity (i.e. the dispersion slope).
-Nevertheless, in the cross-section at $k = 0.1$ $\mu$m$^{-1}$, a peak at the doubled frequency of the SSW is visible [right side of Fig.~\ref{fig:waves}\,(d)] in good agreement with the simulation results.
-Subtracting the signal from the central region confirms the double-frequency signal beyond the excitation area~(see details in Sec.~III Suppl.
+However, the signal-to-noise ratio is insufficient to confirm its propagation via group velocity, i.e., the dispersion slope.
+Nevertheless, at $k = 0.1$ $\mu$m$^{-1}$ a peak at the doubled frequency of the SSW is visible in the cross-section [right panel of Fig.~\ref{fig:waves}\,(d)], in good agreement with the simulation.
+Subtracting the signal from the central region confirms the double-frequency signal beyond the excitation area~(see details in Sec.~IV Suppl.
 Material~\cite{Supplemental}).
-This indicates the propagation of the second harmonic at the same group velocity as the SSW.
-It is also worth noting that the SSW carries a rectifield in-plane component, as the trajectory of the local magnetic moments resembles the one shown in Fig.~\ref{fig:energy_profile}\,(b).
-The existence of rectification over the entire range of amplitudes [Fig.~\ref{fig:energy_profile}\,(d)] allows such waves to interact nonlinearly~\cite{breitbach2024nonlinear}.
+This indicates that the second harmonic propagates at the same group velocity as the SSW.
+The SSW also carries a rectified in-plane component, since the local magnetic moment trajectory resembles that in Fig.~\ref{fig:energy_profile}\,(c).
+The presence of rectification over the entire amplitude range [Fig.~\ref{fig:rectification_and_nonlinearity}\,(b,c)] allows such waves to interact nonlinearly~\cite{breitbach2024nonlinear}.
+As the wave propagates in the unexcited film, our conclusions apply to other excitation methods (e.g., by microwave antennas).